Tipping on Kili: how to reward your crew

 - US$10 for the guide

 Having collected all the money, the usual form is to hand out the individual shares to each porter and guide in turn.
 Whatever you do, do not hand all your tips to the guide unless the trekking company has in place procedures to ensure that he distributeds it fairly and doesn’t trouser most of it.
-For more details of this, see the KPAP website link.
+For more details of this, see the KPAP website.